ShaastraWebops/Shaastra_Cloud_Service/README.md

 # Shaastra_Cloud_Service
-Shaastra_Cloud_Service for automationg the data flow in excel sheets
+Shaastra Cloud Service - for automating the data flow in excel sheets